paolobenve/myphotoshare/README.md

 ## Changelog

-Features added in version 2.2 (July 10, 2017):
+Features added in version 2.2 (July 11, 2017):

-* translations are now managed via a separate js file
+* translations are now managed via a separate js file: enthusiasts and followers are encouraged to provide the translation for their language
+* better managing of errors
 * separated albums and media sorting
+* - default_album_reverse_sort (boolean) set default sorting for albums
+* - default_media_reverse_sort (boolean) sets the default sorting for images/video
-* better managing of errors
+* separate managing of album and media thumbnails
+* - albums thumbs can have square (classic behaviour) or fit (rectangular thumbnail) type, according to new album_thumb_type option
+* - images/video thumbs can have square (classic behaviour) or fixed height (rectangular thumbnail) type, according to new media_thumb_type option
-* new options:
+* more new options:
-* - album_button_canvas_background_color (for fixed heigth thumbnails)
 * - big_date_folders_threshold: doesn't make thumbnails show for date albums too big
-* - default_media_reverse_sort: default sorting for media
+* - albums_slide_style (boolean): albums are shown in a simple way or with slide style
+* removed options:
-* - default_album_reverse_sort: default sorting for albums
+* - different_album_thumbnails

 Features added in version 2.1.1 (July 6, 2017):